boubaker-boulaid/boubaker-boulaid/README.md

 ## Professional Summary

 Full Stack Web Developer with a passion for turning ideas into real-world, high-performance applications.
 Focused on clean code, modern architectures, and seamless user experiences.
-Currently deepening expertise in advanced full-stack development and system design.
+Currently deepening expertise in advanced full-stack development.

 ## Contact